Quick Answer

 If you are eligible for both French and Italian citizenship, the scoring rules are often the deciding factor — not just “which language you like more.”
 DELF B2 and CELI 2 test different languages at different levels, with different recovery rules.
 Understanding carry-over versus the note éliminatoire can save months of retakes and hundreds of euros.

-This guide compares how each exam is scored, what happens when you fail, and how to choose strategically — after one non‑negotiable fact: they are not equivalent levels.
+How each exam is scored, what happens when you fail, and how to choose strategically — after one non‑negotiable fact: they are not equivalent levels.

 The critical difference first: these are different levels